aeromechanics (s) (noun) (no pl)

 , aerospace engineerings (pl)

-The crafts or branches of sciences pertaining to the design and construction of aircraft and space vehicles and of power units, and dealing with the special problems of flight in both the earth's atmosphere and space; such as, in the flight of air vehicles and the launching, guidance, and control of missiles, earth satellites, and space vehicles and probes.
+The main branch of engineering pertaining to the design and construction of aircraft and space vehicles: Aerospace engineering is also concerned with power units, with the special problems of flight in both the earth's atmosphere and in space, such as in the flight of air vehicles and the launching, guidance, and control of missiles, earth satellites, and space vehicles and probes.

 Using principles of mechanics for agricultural purposes; such as, in the development of equipment including automated feed mixers and other machines.